Factoring finally clicked for my college algebra students. It was definitely a Hallelujah! moment. The lowest grade on the factoring test was a 95.

 What helped my students most was having a factoring flow chart.
 I spent a while searching the internet for one that matched how I had taught the different methods of factoring.

 I finally found the perfect flow chart, however.
-Here's the link.
+The site has been taken down, but I have uploaded the file here.
 By continually referencing it in class, students eventually began to use it on their own.
 That's when the light bulbs finally started to go off.
 Students started to think "I can do this" instead of "This is too hard."

 And, I can say that this is the first time in my life that I have the formulas for factoring sum and differences of cubes memorized.
 I've used it so many times of late, it's become ingrained in my memory.